 Your LGBTQ History Month Reading & Watching Guide

 Each June, communities around the nation come together to commemorate the 1969 Stonewall riots in New York during LGBTQ History Month, commonly called Pride Month.
 The Library has a diversity of resources that can help you explore LGBTQ stories, history, and issues.
-Subject Specialist Topher Lawton has put together some of his top recommendations of books, e-resources, and streaming media available through the Library for you to check out this month!
+Subject Specialist Megan Browndorf has put together some of her top recommendations of books, e-resources, and streaming media available through the Library for you to check out this month!

 These works of fiction are just a few of a wide variety of LGBTQ stories that can be found on our shelves.

 - House of Impossible Beauties, Joseph Cassara: A gritty and gorgeous debut that follows a cast of gay and transgender club kids navigating the Harlem ball scene of the 80s and 90s, inspired by the real House of Xtravaganza made famous by the seminal documentary Paris is Burning.

 - The days of Anna Madrigal: a novel, Armistead Maupin: Follows ninety-two-year-old Anna Madrigal, the legendary transgender landlady of 28 Barbary Lane, as she joins her former tenant Brian on a road trip to Nevada where she attends to unfinished business she has long avoided.

 - Black Deutschland, Darryl Pickney: Jed—young, gay, black, out of rehab and out of prospects in his hometown of Chicago—flees to the city of his fantasies, a museum of modernism and decadence: Berlin.